 Reality: When it comes to GPS time tracking there are a lot of options out there that range from very costly, to free.
 When you consider the amount of time and money you save by adopting the technology, you’ll find the savings most often outweigh the expense.

-Myth #9: GPS time tracking is not accurate or reliable
+9. It's not accurate or reliable

 Reality: According to the U.S. government, GPS-enabled phones provide accurate locations within 16 feet under an open sky.
 Interference from buildings, bridges, or trees can cause a little bit of inaccuracy but, overall, satellites report GPS “with a global average user range error (URE) of ≤7.8 m (25.6 ft.), with 95% probability.
 Actual performance exceeds the specification.”